-W. G. Smith.
-Wholesale and Retail Butcher, Cumberland street, Port Arthur.-This business commenced some ten years since as the firm of Smith & Mitchell, and two years since became the exclusive business of Mr. Smith, the interest of Mr. Mitchell having been bought out or purchased by the former senior partner.
+W. G. Smith, Wholesale and Retail Butcher, Cumberland street, Port Arthur.-This business commenced some ten years since as the firm of Smith & Mitchell, and two vears since became the exclusive business of Mr. Smith. the interest of Mr. Mitchell having been bought out or purchased by the former senior partner.
 The early reputation of this establishment is being well sustained.
 Enterprise, energy and eminently fair dealing still mark its course.
 The amount of stock annually exhibited exceeds \$500,000, and the number of employees are never less than twenty-five.
-Mr. Smith's premises, situated on Cumberland street, also tell of his capability; they are | stoves, tinware, etc., in select variety.
-They carry a fine arranged.
+Mr. Smith's premises, situated on well adapted to the work, commodious and suitably arranged.
 The appreciation of Mr. Smith's intelligence and integrity by his fellow townsmen has been well shown by their selection of him as a member of their Town Council, where his fellow members have appointed him Chairman of the Board of Public Works-a post of importance and high trust.